Building Microservices with ASP.NET Core

+With Early Release ebooks, you get books in their earliest form—the author's raw and unedited content as he or she writes—so you can take advantage of these technologies long before the official release of these titles.
+You'll also receive updates when significant changes are made, new chapters are available, and the final ebook bundle is released.

-Pick up best patterns and practices for building microservices with ASP.NET Core—the new, improved, cross-platform re-incarnation of ASP.NET.
-With this practical guide, you’ll not only learn how to integrate many factors of cloud native application development into your own projects, you’ll also learn to embrace "the way of the cloud", a set of disciplines for building cloud native software.
+Pick up best patterns and practices for building microservices with ASP.NET Core—the new, improved, cross-platform reincarnation of ASP.NET.
+With this practical guide, you’ll not only learn how to integrate many factors of cloud native application development into your own projects, you’ll also learn disciplines and strategies for building horizontally scalable services.

-Authors Kevin Hoffman and Chris Umbel emphasize test-first development and continuous delivery above all else for building services and applications.
-You’ll learn how to use tools such as GitHub, Wercker, and Docker to continuously build, test, and deliver your application to local and cloud environments, including Pivotal Cloud Foundry.
+Author Kevin Hoffman emphasizes continuous delivery of immutable releases for building services and applications.
+You’ll learn how to use tools such as GitHub; CI products like Wercker or CircleCI; and Docker to continuously build, test, and deliver your application to local and cloud environments.

-Once you’ve gotten your feet wet creating services that coexist in a microservices ecosystem, you’ll learn how to take advantage of some Netflix OSS servers, including the configuration server, service registry, and circuit breakers.
+Once you’ve gotten your feet wet creating services, Kevin covers advanced concepts like security, externalized configuration through servers, service discovery via DNS or tools like Netflix Eureka, and patterns like Event Sourcing.

 Kevin has been programming since he was 10 years old when he was left alone with a rebuilt Commodore VIC-20 and a BASIC programming manual.
 Ever since then, he has been addicted to emerging technologies, languages, and platforms.